 I am the author of over 400 articles, books, commentaries, reviews, and chapters—many in the premier journals of the field.
-According to Google Scholar, my work has been cited over 20,000 times and my h-index is 59, with 37 publicatiosn each cited in excess of 100 times.
+According to Google Scholar, my work has been cited ~ 25,000 times and my h-index is 64, with ~40 publicatiosn each cited in excess of 100 times.
 I have given hundreds of invited addresses and keynote speeches around the world (Harvard, Cambridge University, Oxford, Yale, Princeton, University of Rome, University of Oslo, Max Plank Institutes in both Munich and Berlin).
 I have served on the Advisory Board of the National Science Foundation for seven years (the Social, Behavioral, and Economic Sciences), and was a member of the National Academy of Sciences’ Board of Behavioral and Sensory Sciences for six years.
 My major honors and scientific awards include:

 - In 2000 the American Academy of Forensic Psychology's Lifetime Distinguished Contribution Award,